dharmeshkakadia/dharmeshkakadia-2.github.io/_pages/words.md

 + Code your legacy.

++ "Spreadsheet leaves no room for miracles" - Rory Sutherland

 + Pick battles big enough to matter, small enough to win - Jonathan Kozol

 + If you don’t dare to try and chase your dreams, you'll rob yourself the joy of doing it.
 Don't just dream it. #JustDoIt